 Overlanding in Mongolia means driving hundreds of kilometers in the middle of nowhere, a land inhabited by shepherds, goats, sheep, and camels.
 The emptiness of it is exhilarating yet frustrating as well as rough dirt roads are never-ending and may require some hard-core 4×4 stuff.

 Find out some of the best places to camp with your overland vehicle.
-Check out our overland travel information with all the practical tips you need, and enjoy reading about places to go and visit on your overland trip.
+Check out our overland travel information page with all the practical tips you need, and enjoy reading about the stunning places to visit on your overland trip.